Art Credit: Big Wind Along the River by Fae Kontje Gibbs

 Envision something--big or small--that could make a difference in our world?

-A favorite colleague, Sarah Carey, and I are excited to introduce Another Way: A Creative Writing + Storytelling Project!
+A favorite colleague, Sarah Carey, and I invite you to Another Way: A Creative Writing + Storytelling Project!

 -------------------------------------------------------------------------